calliope-edu/CalliopEO_AstroPi/README.md

 ## Testing
 To select and run tests execute `./testing.sh`.
 To get an overview of availbable tests see [Testcases.md](testcases/testcases.md).

+## HEX Boilerplate

+For a sample implementation of the Boilerplate code for the Calliope mini please have a look at the [JS File](https://github.com/calliope-edu/CalliopEO_AstroPi/blob/06a4867b96a7cef7bf293340d21f18b37555aabc/testcases/testfiles/30sec-iss-sensors.js), the [Compiled HEX ](https://github.com/calliope-edu/CalliopEO_AstroPi/blob/06a4867b96a7cef7bf293340d21f18b37555aabc/testcases/testfiles/30sec-iss-sensors.hex) or edit it on [makecode.calliope.cc](https://makecode.calliope.cc/_KJT7WkEcwaDi).
+The .data file on the Raspberry Pi should look like this [this](https://github.com/calliope-edu/CalliopEO_AstroPi/blob/06a4867b96a7cef7bf293340d21f18b37555aabc/testcases/testfiles/30sec-iss-sensors.hex.data)

 ## Software Installation
 ### Operating system
 The project is intended to be used with the ESA [Astro Pi IR](https://astro-pi.org/) onboard the International Space Station ISS.
 The Astro Pi SBCs are running a dedicated flavour of Raspberry Pi OS not available for the public.
 But this software can also be installed on the publicly available [Raspberry Pi OS](https://www.raspberrypi.org/software/) running on any Raspberry Pi.
 For CalliopEO, the "OS Lite" version without desktop is sufficient.
 Follow the standard installation procedure.